lhartley870/battleship-wars/TESTING.md

     ![View of round results in live application](/readme-documents/application-screenshots/round-results.png)

     * When the player and computer have both completed their guesses for the round, the user will receive a round results summary.
 This is surrounded by dashed lines above and below the message to clearly separate it from the other messages and data in the terminal.
-    * The user is informed of the player and computer's scores, the last board coordinate guesses made by the player and computer and whether those guesses were hits or misses.
+    * The user is informed of the player and computer scores, the last board coordinate guesses made by the player and computer and whether those guesses were hits or misses.
-    * This information at the end of each round keeps the user motivated and interested in the game and the re-printing of the user's last guess, helps to inform their next guess without having to look at the computer board.
+    * This information at the end of each round keeps the user motivated and interested in the game and the re-printing of the user's last guess helps to inform their next guess without having to look at the computer board.
-    * Additionally, when the game is over the player is given the final scores to see how much they won or lost by.
+    * Additionally, when the game is over the player is given the final scores to see by how much they won or lost.
 This encourages the user to keep playing.

 7. As a user of the application, I want to be able to start a new game if I'm part way through an existing game.